 The FOI exercise provides evidence of a system that:

-Despite being amongst the most highly regulated part of the treatment system, residential rehab remains the least understood, least transparent and the least strategically planned.
+Despite being amongst the most highly regulated parts of the treatment system, residential rehab remains the least understood, least transparent, and the least strategically planned.

 Why Phoenix Is Sharing This